 Please arrive on time to your appointment to ensure that I can do my best work and be considerate of other clients & commitments.
-If you are more than 5 minutes late to your appointment, a late fee will be automatically applied ($1/1 minute).
-If you are more than 20 minutes late, your appointment will be cancelled and either full remaining balance or my hourly rate will be automatically charged.
+If you are more than 5 minutes late to your appointment, a late fee will be automatically applied ($1.50/1 minute).
+If you are more than 20 minutes late, your appointment may be cancelled and full remaining balance or my hourly rate will be charged.

-I know things happen and I would love to work with you!
+I know things sometimes happen and I would love to work with you!
 Booking fees (deposits) are nonrefundable.
 Rescheduling requests less than 72 hours before appointment will require a new booking fee (deposit).
 Rescheduling availability isn't a guarantee.
 Only one rescheduling may be allowed per appointment, at my discretion.
-Cancellations less than 1 week from appointment will be subject to fee of 50% of my hourly rate ($80/hr) or service rate.
-Cancellations less than 48 hours prior to appointment will be automatically charged either full service rate or my hourly rate of $80.
+Cancellations less than 1 week from appointment will be subject to fee of 50% of my hourly rate ($90/hr) or service rate if less than an hour.
+Cancellations less than 48 hours prior to appointment will be automatically charged either full service rate or my hourly rate of $90.
 If there is ever a reason I suddenly become unavailable, an equally amazing subcontracted artist will be booked.
 If not, deposits would be refunded.

 Do you sell cones?

 Yes!
-Henna by Naty makes organic henna and also makes jagua and hengua.
+Henna by Naty sells organic henna and also makes jagua and hengua cones.